 "Agent Grey, Werewolf Support Services, ma'am," the wizard said.
 "I have a few questions."

-The steel tip of Grandmother's cane dug into Jane's back.
+The hard tip of Grandmother's cane dug into Jane's back.

 Jane moved aside, face burning.

 Grandmother said, "Ask your questions and leave.
 I have to get this one down to the cellar."